-BACKGROUND:
+Background:

-The subject property is bound by Palm Avenue, Eaton Street, White Street, Eisenhower Drive and Angela Street within the HMSDR Zoning District.
+The subject property is bound by Palm Avenue, Eaton Street, White Street, Eisenhower Drive and Angela Street within the HSMDR Zoning District.
 It consists of one 24 acre parcel under single ownership.
-The property has historically been utilized as army barracks dating as far back as the mid nineteenth century and redeveloped in the early 1990s to 160 Navy housing units.
-Three of those units were destroyed by fire leaving the 157 units that currently exist on the site today.
+The property has historically been utilized as army barracks dating as far back as the mid nineteenth century and redeveloped in the early 1990's to 160 Navy housing units.
 The property also housed a 10,000 square foot bank building occupied by Keys Federal Credit Union that was demolished in 2013.
+The site of the bank building is now proposed to remain an open green area for recreational space.

 In 2012 the Navy sold the property to a non-governmental entity thus making it and its 160 units subject to local zoning control.
-The City Commission adopted Ordinance 12-33 in September of 2012 which established the HSMDR zoning district for Peary Court as well as set aside 48 affordable building permit allocation (BPAS) units by recommendation of the State Department of Economic Opportunity to satisfy the 30% affordable housing requirements.
+The City Commission adopted Ordinance 12-33 in September 2012 which established the HSMDR zoning district for Peary Court as well as set aside 48 affordable building permit allocation (BPAS) units by recommendation of the State Department of Economic Opportunity to satisfy the 30% affordable housing requirements.
+The total allowed maximum density is 208 units.
+The HSMDR zoning also requires that any major development plan be accompanied by a development agreement.
+Thus, both requests are put forth as part of this application.